dmcneary/eat-da-burger/README.md

 ### Future development

-I would like to integrate the an API to provide restaurant locations which serve the desired burger.
+I would like to integrate an API (like Yelp Fusion or Zomato) to provide restaurant locations which serve the desired burger.